Oracle 26AI Docker Setup - Fast Hands-On Guide for Local AI Database

 Step 1 - Login to Oracle Container Registry

-Then login using your Oracle SSO credentials:
+Then login from the terminal using your Oracle SSO credentials:

 docker login container-registry.oracle.com